 Dr Lachlan D. Urquhart

 I am a Senior Lecturer (~Associate Professor) in Technology Law and Human-Computer Interaction in the School of Law, University of Edinburgh.
-I am Founder and Director of the Regulation and Design (RAD) Lab.
-I am a Director of both the Centre for Research into Information, Surveillance, and Privacy (CRISP) and the Scottish Research Centre for Intellectual Property and Technology Law (SCRIPT).
-I am part of the management team of the Designing Responsible NLP Centre for Doctoral Training, and the Institute of Design Informatics.
+I am Founder and Director of the Regulation and Design (RAD) Lab, in the Institute of Design Informatics.
+I am a Director of the Centre for Research into Information, Surveillance, and Privacy (CRISP).
+I am part of the management team of the Designing Responsible NLP Centre for Doctoral Training, and Design Informatics.

 My main research interests are in the socio-technical aspects of designing, living with, and regulating emerging information technologies.
 I have a multidisciplinary background in computer science (PhD) and law (LL.B; LL.M) and I have studied at the Universities of Edinburgh, Strathclyde, and Nottingham.
 I am an editor on the Routledge Book Series on Surveillance Studies.

-I am a Visiting Researcher and Founding Member of the Horizon Digital Economy Research Institute and I completed my PhD in the Mixed Reality Lab at Nottingham.
+I am a scholar in residence at Digital Futures at KTH in Stockholm, and was hosted at School of Computer and System Sciences (DSV) at University of Stockholm.
+I was a Visiting Researcher and Founding Member of the Horizon Digital Economy Research Institute from 2018-2025 (when the Institute wound up).
 I have been a visiting scientist at Fraunhofer AICOS, Porto (2021); a Turing Fellow at the Alan Turing Institute (2020-22), a Research Fellow at the Information Society Law Centre, Universitá degli Studi di Milano (2022-23), and a visiting researcher at Centre for Business Information Ethics, Meiji University, Tokyo (2014).
 I am member of the international Emotional AI Lab.
-At Edinburgh, I was the Law School lead for the Centre for Data, Culture, and Society 2019-2023; and I am a research associate at the Edinburgh Futures Institute
+At Edinburgh, I was the Law School lead for the Centre for Data, Culture, and Society 2019-2023 and the IT law director for the Scottish Research Centre for Intellectual Property and Technology Law (SCRIPT) from 2021-2025; and I am a research associate at the Edinburgh Futures Institute.